 On how the order-complementing process goes, Tomasz continued “First of all, we need to read the list, get to know what kind of hospital contacts us for assistance.
 Once we do that, we ask the facility to send such need-list again, but in an electronic form” – he said.
-Ordering all product firstly requires dividing them by items.
+Ordering all products firstly requires dividing them by items.
 To sort medicine, equipment, band-aid, and single-use items into separate groups.
-‘The organization ‘Apotheker obne Grenzen’ (‘Pharmacists without borders’) helped with sorting medication.
+‘The organization ‘Apotheker one Grenzen’ (‘Pharmacists without borders’) helped with sorting medication.
 We also submit speared orders buying other medical equipment” – Tomasz informed.
-The order procedure is time-consuming because each item needs to come from a different supplier, which do not allow bulk orders.
-Suppliers manage one product at a time – one ultrasound equipment, other ECG.
+The order procedure is time-consuming because each item needs to come from a different supplier, which does not allow bulk orders.
+Suppliers manage one product at a time – one ultrasound equipment, another ECG.
 ‘While complementing medicine you need to pay attention to details.
-From time to time we note a chemical substance, for example paracetamol, but we do not have details about the quantity of boxes, and in what form: cone cells, pills, liquid substances used in needle shots, or in other forms.
+From time to time we note a chemical substance, for example, paracetamol, but we do not have details about the number of boxes, and in what form: cone cells, pills, liquid substances used in needle shots, or other forms.
 You need to every single detail’ – he pointed out firmly.
 A similar issue occurs with single-use products.
-‘We see that medical tubes are a vital need, but it is important that we know what kind, because there are so many options to choose from.
+‘We see that medical tubes are a vital need, but we must know what kind because there are so many options to choose from.
 The order needs to be specific.
-We do not know if the demand is for throat-nasal tube, for intubation, etheric throb type or other kind.
-That shows you how important clarification is in this profession’ – he pointed out.
+We do not know if the demand is for a throat-nasal tube, for intubation, etheric throb type, or another kind.
+That shows you how important clarification is in this profession – he pointed out.